Elizabeth II: Turbulent years

-Golden Jubilee
+Dawn of the new millennium

 On the eve of the new millennium, Elizabeth and Philip boarded a vessel from Southwark, bound for the Millennium Dome.
-Before passing under Tower Bridge, Elizabeth lit the National Millennium Beacon in the Pool of London using a laser torch.
+Before passing under Tower Bridge, she lit the National Millennium Beacon in the Pool of London using a laser torch.
 Shortly before midnight, she officially opened the Dome.
 During the singing of Auld Lang Syne, Elizabeth held hands with Philip and British prime minister Tony Blair.
+Following the 9/11 attacks in the United States, Elizabeth, breaking with tradition, ordered the American national anthem to be played during the changing of the guard at Buckingham Palace to express her solidarity with the country.

 In 2002, Elizabeth marked her Golden Jubilee, the 50th anniversary of her accession.
-Her sister and mother died in February and March, respectively, and the media speculated on whether the Jubilee would be a success or a failure.
-She again undertook an extensive tour of her realms, beginning in Jamaica in February, where she called the farewell banquet "memorable" after a power cut plunged King's House, the official residence of the governor-general, into darkness.
+Her sister died in February and her mother in March, and the media speculated on whether the Jubilee would be a success or a failure.
+Princess Margaret's death shook Elizabeth; her funeral was one of the rare occasions where Elizabeth openly cried.
+Elizabeth again undertook an extensive tour of her realms, beginning in Jamaica in February, where she called the farewell banquet "memorable" after a power cut plunged King's House, the official residence of the governor-general, into darkness.
 As in 1977, there were street parties and commemorative events, and monuments were named to honour the occasion.
 One million people attended each day of the three-day main Jubilee celebration in London, and the enthusiasm shown for Elizabeth by the public was greater than many journalists had anticipated.